ItsVinnyX/VenomSurge-Staff/Punishment Guidelines.md

 - /gtempmute joebob119 3 h

--(Again, pm them the reason they were punished.)
+- (Again, pm them the reason they were punished.)

 --------------------------------------------------------------------------------------------------------------------------------------